bpires/handbook/react/index.md

 - [Callbacks](https://flaviocopes.com/javascript-callbacks/)
 - [ES Modules](https://flaviocopes.com/es-modules/)

-If those concepts sound unfamiliar, I provided you some links to find out more about those subjects.
+If those concepts sound unfamiliar, I provided you with some links to find out more about those subjects.

 ## Why should you learn React?